Alex-Holzer/Code_Snippets/get_first_values.md

     This function is optimized for use in Databricks, utilizing dbutils for file listing and the pre-existing SparkSession.
 It retrieves CSV files, combines them using unionByName, and is designed to handle large datasets efficiently and scalably.
-By default, it uses UTF-8 encoding and semicolon as separator for reading files.
-The resulting DataFrame includes all original columns from the CSV files plus an additional 'source_file' column containing only the file name of the source CSV.

     Args:
-        folder_path (str): The path to the folder containing CSV files.
-Can be a Databricks FileStore path or a mounted path. recursive (bool, optional): If True, searches for files recursively in subfolders.
+        folder_path (str): The path to the folder containing CSV files. recursive (bool, optional): If True, searches for files recursively in subfolders.
 Defaults to False. file_extension (str, optional): The file extension to filter by.
 Defaults to "csv".
         **kwargs: Additional keyword arguments to pass to spark.read.csv().
-                  These can include options like 'header', 'inferSchema', etc.

     Returns:
         pyspark.sql.DataFrame: A DataFrame containing the combined data from all CSV files,